teokem/project-work-2020-elskorda/README.md

 git clone git@github.com:teokem/project-work-2020-elskorda.git
 ```
 * **SKIP THIS step if you already have anaconda and python 3**
 To run this notebook you will need to have python3 and anaconda.You can find more information on how to install those [here](https://github.com/mlund/jupyter-course#preparation-before-the-first-session).
-You will also need, in this case (i.e to  be able to install anaconda and python NOT TO RUN this particular notebook), this [enviroment.yml](https://github.com/mlund/jupyter-course/blob/master/environment.yml) **INSTEAD** which contains pip in the dependencies.
+You will also need, in this case (i.e to  be able to install,
+ NOT TO RUN this particular notebook), this [enviroment.yml](https://github.com/mlund/jupyter-course/blob/master/environment.yml) **INSTEAD** which contains pip and other dependencies.
 * The next step is to create the environment with all necessary dependencies.
 In an anaconda terminal run the command ( inside the folder you store the repository) (**use the environment.yml included in this repository**) :

 ```